sdr01810/brew-bootstrap/README.md

 Bootstraps the installation of (Home)brew packages, by provisioning brew itself.

-Extends the available online installer for (Home)brew by also installing a barebones set of packages.
+Extends the standard online installer for (Home)brew by also installing a barebones set of packages.